 The Polk cable also has one serious performance qualifier: It does not have truly impactive bass (though the quality of the bass is superb), so I've always used other speaker cables on the various subwoofers I've had over this same period of time.
 In the last decade or so, I've used the Coincident Extreme cables for the subwoofers, as I found them to have both outstanding detail and impact, an ideal combination.
 This brings us to the present.

 1. Acappella Ion Super Tweeter- I have had no chance to audition these tweeters.
-Two associates are scheduled to visit me sometime in the next few months.
+Two associates are scheduled to visit me sometime in the next two months.
 However, if nothing changes, I will try to get to these super tweeters myself sometime this spring.

 2. Ultra Sonic Record Cleaning Dedicated File- I am in the process of receiving the latest updated information and protocols.
 The dedicated file will be posted when I am satisfied that everything is as current as possible in this continually moving subject.

 Further- Almost all of the Readers Letters that are removed from this file, after the standard 12 Month posting (such as the February 2016 Readers Letters), are subsequently posted in their respective Reference Component Files: Amplifiers, Cartridges, Speakers etc. They can be found under "Readers Letters".
 If the reader's letter discussed more than one type of audio component, I will place that letter in the file of the component that was the most discussed.

 My experiences with these cables: what works and what does not.

 Remember: The individual strands of these cables look thick with their insulation on.
 Once you remove insulation, you will be surprised to note that the copper strands are really thin (like fine wire).